 Whatever their purpose, all bills are printed in the same general format.
 Each bill has a cover page giving its number (starting in each General Assembly with Senate Bill 1 and House Bill 1) and listing its sponsor(s); any statutory sections it proposes to amend; and a synopsis of its contents.
-(Note: The synopsis on the cover page summarizes the bill only as it was introduced; it does not change to reflect any amendments later made to the bill.
-But amendments to bills are summarized in the Legislative Synopsis and Digest and on the General Assembly website (www.ilga.gov).)
+(Note: The synopsis on the cover page summarizes the bill as introduced.
+It does not change over time to reflect amendments made to the bill.
+All proposed or adopted amendments are summarized in the Legislative Synopsis and Digest and on the General Assembly website (www.ilga.gov).)